TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Conceptual_Design.md

 ### Cable

 The cable is the physical connection between the transmission and reception side of the ComCaP.
 It is responsible for carrying the power, clock, and back channel communications over a distance of two to ten meters.
 Because of the complexity of the system, the transmission line characteristics and the electromagnetic characteristics of the cable must be simulated and taken into account.
-From our comparative analysis, the twisted pair cable seems to be the most suitable for our design.
+From the comparative analysis, the twisted pair cable seems to be the most suitable for the team's design.

 Function:
 - Carry signals from the Tx to the Rx side of the ComCaP